rickb777/runtemplate/BUILTIN.md

 There are several main categories:

  * simple types using Go's slices and maps
- * encapsulated types for lists and sets - both simple and thread-safe variants
+ * encapsulated types for lists, sets and maps - both simple and thread-safe variants
- * encapsulated type-safe maps - both simple and thread-safe variants
  * channel plumbing

 The threadsafe collections and non-threadsafe collections are generally not intended to be used together directly, although it is possible to transfer content from either collections of one category to collections of the other category.

 If you want to mix both categories, you will need to generate the output code with different prefixes or in different packages.
+To set a prefix, pass `Prefix=Abc` or simiilar to `runtemplate`.
 To do the latter, specify different directories for the generated code via `-output`.

 ## General Flags